jimbro1000/cas2bas/README.md

 While tested against a variety of files there are no guarantees that it will work for everything given the potential abuses of the file format

+#### New Features in V2 ####

+An experimental version of the code that converts untokenised ASCII text to CAS format is available using the bas2cas command

 ### How do I get set up? ###

 * Python interpreter (almost any version will do)